 PSA Certified Level 2

 The security design of a device necessarily involves trusting the “Root of Trust”.
 This security component is often integrated into the chip and provides trustworthy services such as trusted boot, secure storage, crypto and attestation.
 PSA Certified defines a Root of Trust (PSA-RoT) using a PSA-RoT Protection Profile that outlines nine Security Functional Requirements that are tested by the laboratory.
 This certification builds on work done in ANSSI CSPN.
-At PSA Certified Level 2, the Protection Profile takes the security requirements from the Security Model and turns those into Security Functional Requirements designed to be understandable by IoT developers while also being formal enough for the evaluation laboratories.
+At PSA Certified Level 2, the Protection Profile takes the security requirements from the Platform Security Model and turns those into Security Functional Requirements designed to be understandable by IoT developers while also being formal enough for the evaluation laboratories.
 The developer writes a Security Target (ST) that describes how their product implements these functions.
 They provide the ST and sample product to the evaluation laboratory who perform a time-limited evaluation, with access to source code, according to Evaluation Methodology (EM) and Attack Methods (AM) documents that are available from the PSA Certified Founders.
 The scheme uses an independent Certification Body, TrustCB, that oversees the work of the laboratories and ensures they come to consistent interpretations.
 When comparing different methods of attacking a device, PSA Certified uses the same method as Common Criteria, selecting a level that mainly limits consideration to software attacks.
 For further reading please download the PSA Certified Level 2 Protection Profile from the resources section.

 PSA Certified Level 3